Tebs-Lab/check-suming/exercises/00-binary-encoding.md

 Once you've got your translations written down, throw them into the converter to check your answer.

+Now that you've used a little bit of `ascii`, consider watching this [fantastic video](https://www.youtube.com/watch?v=MijmeoH9LT4) which delves into the background of `ascii`, `unicode` and the binary encoding of strings generally.

 ## Bonus:

 Open the developer console on the converter pages and see if you can find the file `bhc.js` (what do you think that stands for?).
 There are several functions find two named "convertHex" and "convertDec" do the majority of the work.